billy1380/cv/williamshakour.md

 ## Work Experience

 ### 2017-Present - Contractor
+Designed and built APIs and web management systems for Qure (now [Qured](http://qured.com/)) on app engine for scalability.
+The APIs are used by the management system and the Android and iOS mobile apps for both patients and practitioners.

 ### 2016-2017 - [Puzzle London](http://puzzlelondon.com) - CTO
 Architected, designed and developed web applications with mobile and web clients in mind.
 I was also in charge of the guidance and development of all (6) technical staff (wp - php, android - java, iOS - swift and objective-c).